-As at 31 December 2017 the Bank has a reporting system, prepared under IPACA and which also includes reports on: results of IPACA, results of stress-testing, significant risks, amount of capital, results of capital adequacy assessment and complying with statutory ratios.
+As at 31 December 2018 the Bank has a reporting system, prepared under IPACA and which also includes reports on: results of IPACA, results of stress-testing, significant risks, amount of capital, results of capital adequacy assessment and complying with statutory ratios

-The frequency and consistency of reports prepared by risk management functions and the Internal Audit Service during 2017 within the IPACA was in compliance with the Bank's internal documentation.
-The reports included observations made by the Bank's risk management functions and Internal Audit Service as to their assessment of the effectiveness of the Bank's procedures and methodologies, and recommendations for improvement.
+The frequency of reports prepared by risk management functions and the Internal Audit Service during 2018 within the IPACA was in compliance with the Bank's internal documentation.

-As at 31 December 2017, the Supervisory Board and executive management of the Bank had responsibility for monitoring the Bank's compliance with risk limits and capital adequacy ratios as established by the Bank's internal documentation.
-With the objective of monitoring effectiveness of the Bank's risk management procedures and their consistent application during 2017 the Supervisory Board and executive management of the Bank periodically discussed reports prepared by the risk management functions and Internal Audit Service, and considered proposed corrective actions.
+As at 31 December 2018, the Supervisory Board and the Management Board had responsibility for monitoring the Bank's compliance with risk limits and capital adequacy ratios as established by the Bank's internal documentation.
+With the objective of monitoring effectiveness of the Bank's risk management procedures and their consistent application during 2018 the Supervisory Board and the Management Board periodically discussed reports prepared by the Department of credit policy and management and Internal Audit Service, and considered proposed corrective actions.